 \section{Framework for separable objectives}

-In this section we generalize previous DP methods for optimal decision trees to a new general framework that can solve any separable optimization task.
-First, we give a problem definition.
-Second, we formalize what is meant by separability in the context of learning decision trees and then we prove necessary and sufficient conditions on optimization tasks to be separable.
+In this section, we generalize previous DP methods for optimal decision trees to a new general framework that can solve any separable optimization task.
+First, we define the problem.
+Second, we formalize what is meant by separability in the context of learning decision trees and then we prove necessary and sufficient conditions for optimization tasks to be separable.
 Third, we present the generalized framework.
 Finally, we show separable optimization task formulations for four example domains.